TonyPhipps/tech-notes/Products/splunk.md

 # Splunk

-## Tips and Tricks
+## Saved Alerts
+- Use Alert Type: Scheduled whenever possible to preserve resources.
+Set time frame to the largest acceptable window.
+- Set an Expires time that is 2-3 times how long the search should take for the given time frame (defined by schedule)
-- Alert creation - the "Suppress results with field value" field accepts comma-delimited lists of multiple items.
+- The "Suppress results with field value" field accepts comma-delimited lists of multiple items.

 ## Discovery